rvscript/renderTree/README.md

 My initial attempt was using a layout and populating with more linear layouts programatically.
 This did not seem to work.
 I tried to subdivide and create text views.
 This seems to be better and I will continue working on it.

+I've moved to draw rectangles for image of rectangles.
+This is better than drawing text views.
+Drawing on a canvas separates the action from the activities layouts.

 Thank you.